eosnetworkfoundation/docs/docs/02_getting-started/02_development-environment/06_start-your-node-setup.md

 ---
-title: "1.5: Start keosd and nodeos"
+title: "Start keosd and nodeos"
-link_text: "1.5: Start keosd and nodeos"
 ---

 ## Step 1: Boot Node and Wallet